 Southeastern Center for Contemporary Art | Winston-Salem, NC

 The medium of paper is a fragile vehicle-carrying immense anthropological weight of written thought, but acutely vulnerable to the forces of travel, climate, and time.
 This endangered status accelerates in an increasingly digitized and environmentally conscious society, where the "paperless economy" is turning said material into antiquity and the abject.
 Yet even as paper struggles against its extinction, moving into and out of the archives at once, artists around the world are venerating its precarious empire. paperless celebrated these refugees from of the information age, presenting theatrical elegies to the pariah of so-called "progress."

 The Smart Museum of Art, University of Chicago | Chicago, IL

-Stephanie Smith, director of collections and exhibitions and curator of contemporary art at the Smart Museum of Art at the University of Chicago, was awarded the Emily Hall Tremaine Foundation for Feast: Radical Hospitality and Contemporary Art, which mounted in early 2011.
-Feast examines contemporary art in which the art of gathering together for a meal becomes a forum for as well as a form of critical aesthetic engagement.
-The exhibition includes commissions of new public art projects presented outside the museum, as well as a broader art historical survey of artist-orchestrated meals throughout the 20th century.
+Feast examined contemporary art in which the art of gathering together for a meal becomes a forum for as well as a form of critical aesthetic engagement.
+The exhibition included commissions of new public art projects presented outside the museum, as well as a broader art historical survey of artist-orchestrated meals throughout the 20th century.
 To read Stephanie Smith's curatorial research blog documenting her global travels, meals and research for Feast, please click here.